Alek Thomas Player Props: Diamondbacks vs. Rays

-Alek Thomas -- with a slugging percentage of .475 in his past 10 games, including five extra-base hits -- will be in action for the Arizona Diamondbacks versus the Tampa Bay Rays, with Zach Eflin on the mound, on June 28 at 9:40 PM ET.
+On Thursday, Alek Thomas (hitting .300 in his past 10 games) and the Arizona Diamondbacks face the Tampa Bay Rays, whose starting pitcher will be Yonny Chirinos.
+First pitch is at 3:40 PM ET.

 Alek Thomas Game Info & Props vs. the Rays